persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-27-python-fastapi-auth-dl-two.md

   - pytorch
 ---

-Python FastAPI with JWT Auth serving a PyTorch-trained MLP model exported to ONNX serving Predicting House Prices (v5) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth serving a PyTorch-trained MLP model exported to ONNX predicting House Prices (v5) - hosted at Vercel Cloud using Serverless Functions

 This version is like v4 but the model is trained by Pytorch instead for using Linear Regression